Discover which types of flooring are considered better for families with ChildrenWritten by: Yarl Christie

 Vinyl is another excellent choice.
 Luxury vinyl tiles (LVT) are affordable, durable, and easy to maintain.
 They also have the added benefit that they are soft to the touch.
 LVT is especially true if you opt for a cushioned vinyl floor.
 So, if you have young kids who are prone to falling over, luxury vinyl floors may be the best option.

 Finally, carpet is the softest type of flooring suitable for younger kids.
 While it isn’t as popular as it once was, you can purchase some great quality carpets these days.
 The only thing to be aware of with carpets is they aren’t always easy to clean.
 So, look out for one which states it can be bleach cleaned.

-If you’re searching for a floor that’s suitable for older children, you can expand your options to engineered and solid wood.
+If you’re searching for a suitable floor for older children, you can expand your options to engineered and solid wood.

-After you’ve selected which type of flooring you need, two of the most important things to consider are safety and durability.
-Whether your kids are young or old, you need to make sure the floor is safe and hygienic.
+After selecting which type of flooring you need, two of the most important things to consider are safety and durability.
+Whether your kids are young or old, you need to ensure the floor is safe and hygienic.

-Vinyl and laminate floors tend to be the safest in terms of slip resistance and hygiene.
-They don’t collect dirt and dust as much as some other flooring types.
+Vinyl and laminate floors tend to be slip-resistant and hygienic.
+They don’t collect dirt and dust as much as other flooring types.
 They also come with a slip resistance rating, with R10 and R11 being the most suitable for use in family areas.

-You’ll also find these types of floors come with advanced technology to make them more durable.
-For example, they often feature scratch resistance technology.
-This means the floors will be protected against scratches which are a common risk with pets and children.
+You will also find that these floors come with advanced technology to make them more durable.
+They often feature scratch resistance technology, meaning they can withstand scratches which are a common risk with pets and children.

-If you’re purchasing engineered floors, you’ll want to look out for an oiled finish.
-While these do wear down a little quicker than lacquered floors, it’s much easier to re-oil than it is to re-lacquer.
-Plus, oiled floors hide the signs of wear and tear more than a lacquered finish.
+If you’re purchasing engineered floors, you will want to look for an oiled finish.
+While these do wear down a little quicker than lacquered floors, they are much easier to re-oil than re-lacquer.
+Plus, oil-finished engineered wood floors hide the signs of wear and tear more than a lacquered finish.